njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/Images/README.md

-This folder contains the images for tables and plots displayed in the IPython notebook, ClimatePy.ipynb.
+This folder contains the images for tables and plots displayed in the IPython notebook, ClimatePy.ipynb: the IPython Notebook generates these images in Image mode (see README.TECHNICAL.md).

 ----